Woodblock printing on textiles: Medieval Europe

 Museum specimens establish the fact that more important pattern printing on textiles had become a developed industry in parts of Europe towards the end of the 12th and the beginning of the 13th century.

-According to Forrer (Die Kunst des Zeugdrucks, 1898) medieval Rhenish monasteries were the cradles of the artistic craft of ornamental stamp or block cutting, although it is now recognised that some of the examples he relied on are modern forgeries.
-In rare monastic manuscripts earlier in date than the 13th century, initial letters (especially those that recurred frequently) were sometimes stamped from hand-cut blocks; and German deeds of the 14th century bear names of block cutters and textile stampers as those of witnesses.

-Amongst the more ancient relics of Rhenish printed textiles are some of thin silken stuff, impressed with patterns in gold and silver foil.
-Of these, and of a considerable number of later variously dyed stout linens with patterns printed in dark tones or in black, specimens have been collected from reliquaries, tombs and old churches.
+According to Forrer (Die Kunst des Zeugdrucks, 1898), medieval Rhenish monasteries were the cradles of the craft of ornamental stamp- or block-cutting, although it is now recognised that some of the examples he relied on are modern forgeries.
+In rare monastic manuscripts earlier than the 13th century, initial letters (especially those that recurred frequently) were sometimes stamped from hand-cut blocks, and German deeds of the 14th century bear the names of block cutters and textile stampers as witnesses.
+Amongst the more ancient relics of Rhenish printed textiles are some thin silken fabrics, impressed with patterns in gold and silver foil.
+Specimens of these, as well as of a considerable number of later variously dyed stout linens with patterns printed in dark tones or in black, have been collected from reliquaries, tombs, and old churches.

 The first written reference to printed textiles in Europe is found in Florentine trade regulations from the fifteenth century.
 In 1437, Cennino Cennini published a treatise describing the technique.

 Early modern Europe

 Augsburg, famous in the 17th century for its printing on linens, etc., supplied Alsace and Switzerland with many craftsmen in this process.
-After the revocation of the edict of Nantes, French refugees took part in starting manufactories of both painted and printed cloths in Holland, England and Switzerland; some few of the refugees were allowed back into France to do the same in Normandy: manufactories were also set up in Paris, Marseilles, Nantes and Angers; but there was still greater activity at Geneva, Neuchtel, Zurich, St Gall and Basel.
+After the revocation of the edict of Nantes, French refugees took part in starting manufactories of both painted and printed cloths in Holland, England and Switzerland; some few of the refugees were allowed back into France to do the same in Normandy: manufactories were also set up in Paris, Marseilles, Nantes and Angers; but there was still greater activity at Geneva, Neuchâtel, Zurich, St Gall and Basel.
 The first textile printing works in Great Britain are said to have been begun towards the end of the 17th century by a Frenchman on the banks of the Thames near Richmond, and soon afterwards a more considerable factory was established at Bromley Hall in Middlesex; many others were opened in Surrey early in the 18th century.
-At Muihouse the enterprise of Koechlin, Schmatzer and Dollfus in 1746, as well as that of Oberkampf at Jouy, led to a still wider spread of the industry in Alsace.
+At Mulhouse the enterprise of Koechlin, Schmatzer and Dollfus in 1746, as well as that of Oberkampf at Jouy, led to a still wider spread of the industry in Alsace.
 In almost every place in Europe where it was taken up and followed, it was met by local and national prohibitions or trade protective regulations and acts, which, however, were gradually overcome.